 Note: Please remember to quote chassis VIN (Vehicle Identification Number) when ordering any items from your dealer.
-This can be found at the bottom of the front windscreen, on the plate on the front cross member within the engine compartment and on the Swift manufacturers plate situated on the bulkhead directly behind the front driver/ passenger seat.
+This can be found at the bottom of the front windscreen, on the plate on the front cross member within the engine compartment and on the Swift manufacturers plate situated on passenger door B pillar.